iterorganization/imas-python/docs/source/api_overview.rst

         """Put a single slice into the backend. only append is supported"""

-These setup the backend in the right state and recursively call get() and put() to perform their duties.
+These setup the backend in the right state and recursively call `get()` and `put()` to perform their duties.

-Test cases have been built to verify the required behaviour, in imaspy/test_time_slicing.py, on the equilibrium IDS.
+Test cases have been built to verify the required behaviour, in `imaspy/test_time_slicing.py`, on the equilibrium IDS.
 There is no reason to expect different behaviour for other IDSes.

 Writing slice data (single slice and multiple slices at the same time) and verifying as a global array Reading slice by slice (single slice only)